brenndafarinha/frontend-challenge/README.md

 ## Frontend-challenge

-The goal was to list customers by their location with the given coordinates, and provide filters e an input to search a specific customer.
+The goal was to list customers by their location with the given coordinates, provide filters and input to search a specific customer.

 ### Used libraries: